KitArmstrong/react-boilerplate/README.md

 # React Boilerplate Application
 A React boilerplate application using Create React App, Redux, and Docker.
-This application containers a make file that provides commands to easily work with the Docker containers.
+This application contains a make file that provides commands to easily work with the Docker containers.

 #### **Requirements**
 * Docker